himselfv/anidbtool/Release/readme.txt

 Planned Features
 ===================
 - Ability to look into File Cache from the command-line
-- Mylistedit instead of editmode
 - Ability to recognize command verb even if it's not the first parameter in the command line.
+- Send the password encrypted